LunaYJ/eslint-config-nc_ursa/README.md

 ```

 ## Usage
-If the `eslint-config-nc_ursa` package is installed, you can use it by specifying `nc_ursa` in the extends section of your ESLint configuration.
+If the `eslint-config-nc_ursa` package is installed, you can use it by specifying `nc_ursa` in the extends section of your ESLint configuration( .eslintrc.js / .eslintrc.json / .eslintrc.yml).

 ```js
 {